 AMY qualified in 2007 and has been with us since 2012.
 She has 2 very well behaved dalmatians who have both passed their Kennel Club Good Citizen Awards.

 Having brought up her dogs to be so well behaved Amy is the nurse to ask if you have any puppy questions.
-She has just started studying for an extra qualification in Emergency Care.
+In 2017 Amy completed a City& Guilds course and passed an examination in Veterinary Emergency and Critical Care.

 RACHEL TIPLADY qualified in 2013 and started work for us in 2014.
 She enjoys working with the variety of animals we see.
 She is owned by 3 working cocker spaniels, 3 cats, and a horse.
-She has enrolled on a course in feline nursing and is the nurse to ask if you have any questions on looking after cats.
+In 2017 Rachel was awarded (with merit) her ISFM Certificate in Feline Nursoin and is the nurse to ask if you have any questions on looking after cats.

 Animal Nursing Assistant

 MEEM ALDERSON has worked in the practice for 35 years and runs the hospital accomodation making sure that it is clean, tidy and comfortable for our inpatients.
 They are carefully monitored for any changes in their demeanour and given lots of TLC.
 Long term in patients get very fond of Meem.
 She is owned by 2 Border Terriers.